gardenFiend138/data-visualization/README.md

 * Research the D3 library, check out docs, watch introduction and overview videos

 #### Day 1
-* Get D3 setup and running
+* Get D3 setup and running.
-* Continue to research and become more familiar with D3
+* Continue to research and become more familiar with D3.
-* Get basic backend written and running
-* Decide how to parse data receive from API, and how to deal with data that needs to be input manually (uses in medicine, venom classification)
+* Decide how to deal with data once in CSV file format (the HTML to CSV converter left some extraneous information).
-* Make API requests to VenomKB
-* Style basic layout
+* Get basic bar graph to render using LD-50 of venoms.

 #### Day 2
-* Use json returned to make basic bubble graph rendering each species by scientific name
+* Finish cleaning up data in CSV file (scientific and common names are separated by a new line--split into two separate columns).
-* Add LD-50 data to the graph (circle size)
+* Add LD-50 data to the graph in the form of cirles that correlate inversely to the toxicity of the venom (larger circles will have a lower LD-50).
-* Finish styling for basic layout
+* Render X and Y axis with venom yield and maximum fang length.
+* Research D3 transition implementations.

 #### Day 3
-* Add venom type to the graph (color)
-* Add uses in medicine
-* Work on styling
+* Work on styling the overall layout of the main visualization page.
+* Research tooltip implementation for hover effect.
+* Sort data based on fang length and venom yield.
+* Begin styling splash page with background information on the data.

 #### Day 4
-* Add buttons at top of canvas to filter based on type of animal
-* Finish styling
-* Finish adding Effects of envenomation, bites/ deaths per year, and proteins
+* Finish splash page styling and information.
+* Implement hover effect of circle expanding to reveal more information about the snake.

 #### Day 5
-* Wrap up loose ends, make sure transitions are smooth and UI is intuitive and responsive
+* Wrap up loose ends, make sure transitions are smooth and UI is intuitive and responsive.

-notes
-dont use array use hashes
+* If time, work on bonus features, with the first being a pulsating effect on the circle if the animal's venom is being researched for medical use.